sameer2803/ga/intl.en-US/Quick Start/Configure a dedicated-bandwidth Global Acceleration instance.md

  |

-## Step 2 Bind a backend service {#section_ojb_pbx_5db .section}
+## Step 2.
+Bind a backend service {#section_ojb_pbx_5db .section}

 After a dedicated-bandwidth instance is created, you need to bind the backend service to be accelerated to the dedicated-bandwidth instance.
 Follow these steps to bind a backend service:

 1. On the Global Acceleration page, click **Dedicated Bandwidth**.
 2. Find the target instance and click **Bind Instance**.
 3. On the Backend Service Instance page, configure the backend service and click **OK**.
     -   **Backend Service Region**: Select the region of the backend service.
-The backend service region must belong to selected service area.
+The backend service region must belong to the selected service area.

         In this tutorial, select **China North 2 \(Beijing\)**.